getmageio/mage-ios-sdk/README.md

 }];
 ```

-### 4) Identify the user for our Subscription Lifetime Value Tracking (optional)
+### 4) Identify the user for our Subscription Lifetime Value Tracking (recommended)
+Subscription status tracking is essential to adequately track the durations of your subscriptions and identify free trial and introductory price offer conversion rates.
+To make this feature work, you need to implement the `setUserIdentifier` method so that we can identify the calls from your backend.
+Set the user identifier as soon as you have generated the identifier in your app.

-Subscription status tracking is usually done on your backend or by some third party service.
+ Usually, Subscription status tracking is done on your backend or by some third party service.
 Apple or Google sends real-time subscription status updates that you interpret and take action on.
 This is why we provide a simple Web API to enable subscription lifetime value tracking for Mage.
 Apple or Google contacts your backend, your backend contacts Mage.

-This way, we can adequately track the durations of your subscriptions and identify free trial and introductory price offer conversion rates.
-To make this feature work, you need to implement the `setUserIdentifier` method so that we can identify the calls from your backend.
-[Learn more about our Subscription Lifetime Value Tracking Feature](link...).
+[Learn more about our Subscription Lifetime Value Tracking Feature](https://www.getmage.io/documentation/iap-state-tracking).

 ```objective-c
 [[Mage sharedInstance] setUserIdentifier:@"myUserIdentifier"];